andrebianchessi/msc/thesis/chapters/000_source_code.md

 # Source Code
-All of this work's source code (including all images,text and code) is available at [github.com/andrebianchessi/msc](https://github.com/andrebianchessi/msc) under an MIT open source license.
+All of this work's source code (including all images, text and code) is available at [github.com/andrebianchessi/msc](https://github.com/andrebianchessi/msc) under an MIT open source license.